gaspare-mascolino/knowledge/docs/pages/music.md

     - High: 5000Hz-20000Hz
 - Amplitude, sound pressure or Intensity (dB)
 - Speed of sound: the speed of sound in a particular substance was equal to the square root of the pressure acting on it multiplied the heat capacity ratio divided by its density.
-  Dependent from the ambient, indipendent from the propagation. (~ 344 m/s)
+  Dependent from the ambient, independent of the propagation. (~ 344 m/s)
 - Direction: omnidirectional

 **Reflection**